Skip to content

 Am I covered if I travel against FCDO advice?

-If you travel to a country where the FCDO has advised against all but essential travel, for a non-essential reason, you'll have no cover in place for any policy section if the reason for your claim is related to why the FCDO advice is in place.
-Subject to there being no other Government restrictions in place prohibiting travel.
-If you travel for essential reasons, see this list of what is deemed essential, then you will have full policy coverage in place.
+If you travel to a country where the FCDO has advised against all but essential travel, for a non-essential reason, you'll have no cover for any policy section if the reason for your claim is related to why the FCDO advice is in place.
+Subject to there being no other Government restrictions in place prohibiting travel, if you travel for essential reasons then you'll have full policy coverage in place.

 However, if you travel to a country to which the FCDO advise against all travel then we are not able to provide any cover.